carkopf/philtechtalks/content/upcoming/avigail.md

 #### About [Avigail](https://www.avigailferdman.com/)
 Avigail Ferdman is a Research Fellow at the Department of Humanities and Arts, Technion - Israel Institute of Technology.
-At the Technion she also lead the Embedded Ethics program.
+At the Technion she also leads the Embedded Ethics program.